"If This Goes On—": Freemasonry

 The Cabal uses terminology associated with Freemasonry, and there are hints that the Masons are actually one of the groups involved in the loosely organized revolt against the government.
-(Heinlein himself was not a Mason, but had considered joining the Masons as a young man.)
+(Heinlein himself was not a Mason, but he had considered joining the Masons as a young man.)

 Critical reception

-Damon Knight wrote of the novel:
+Damon Knight in his 1967 book In Search of Wonder wrote of the novella:

-Revolution...has always been a favorite theme in science fiction.
+Revolution... has always been a favorite theme in science fiction.
 It's romantic, it's reliable, and—as a rule—it's as phony as a Martian princess.

 Who but Heinlein ever pointed out, as he does here in detail, that a modern revolution is big business?
 And who but Heinlein would have seen that fraternal organizations, for thirty years the butt of highbrow American humor, would make the perfect nucleus for an American underground against tyranny?

+A reviewer for The Economist in 2024 called the novel "a peculiar mixture of pulpy action and political theorising".
+He noted that the novel version included extensive postscript by the author explaining his concerns.
+He quoted Heinlein words from it:

+There is a latent deep strain of religious fanaticism in [America]; it is rooted in our history and it has broken out many times in the past...[T]here has been a sharp rise in strongly evangelical sects in this country in recent years, some of which hold beliefs theocratic in the extreme, anti-intellectual, anti-scientific, and anti-libertarian...The capacity of the human mind for swallowing nonsense and spewing it forth in violent and repressive action has never yet been plumbed.

+In academia, the story has been analyzed as an early critique (in science fiction) of "religion as a manipulative, hegemonic social tool", and argued to be an example of a feminist critique of religion.
+It has also been mentioned as one of the first portrayals of fictional religion in sci-fi.